ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 of accessing TLS that trade off generality for performance.
 In order of descending generality:

-   1. General Dynamic, can be used anywhere.
+   1. General Dynamic, also known as Global Dynamic, can be used anywhere.

    2. Local Dynamic, can be used anywhere where the definition of the TLS variable and the access are from the same module.